Battle of Tarawa: Japanese preparations

 The Japanese worked intensively for nearly a year to fortify the island.
 To aid the garrison in the construction of the defenses, the 1,247 men of the 111th Pioneers, similar to the Seabees of the U.S. Navy, along with the 970 men of the Fourth Fleet's construction battalion, were brought in.
 Approximately 1,200 of the men in these two groups were Korean laborers.

-The garrison itself was made up of forces of the Imperial Japanese Navy.
-The Special Naval Landing Force was the marine component of the IJN, and were known by U.S. intelligence to be more highly trained, better disciplined, more tenacious and to have better small unit leadership than comparable units of the Imperial Japanese Army.
+The garrison was made up of forces of the Imperial Japanese Navy.
+The Special Naval Landing Force was the marine component of the IJN and were known by U.S. intelligence to be more highly trained, better disciplined, more tenacious and to have better small unit leadership than comparable units of the Imperial Japanese Army.
 The 3rd Special Base Defense Force assigned to Tarawa had a strength of 1,112 men.
 They were reinforced by the 7th Sasebo Special Naval Landing Force, with a strength of 1,497 men.
 It was commanded by Commander Takeo Sugai.
 This unit was bolstered by 14 Type 95 light tanks under the command of Ensign Ohtani.

-A series of fourteen coastal defense guns, including four large Vickers 8-inch guns purchased during the Russo-Japanese War from the British, were secured in concrete bunkers around the island to guard the open water approaches.
+A series of 14 coastal defense guns, including four large Vickers 8-inch guns purchased during the Russo-Japanese War from the British, were secured in concrete bunkers around the island to guard the open water approaches.
 It was thought these big guns would make it very difficult for a landing force to enter the lagoon and attack the island from the north side.
-The island had a total of 500 pillboxes or "stockades" built from logs and sand, many of which were reinforced with cement.
+The island had 500 pillboxes or "stockades" built from logs and sand, many of which were reinforced with cement.
 Forty artillery pieces were scattered around the island in various reinforced firing pits.
 An airfield was cut into the bush straight down the center of the island.
 Trenches connected all points of the island, allowing troops to move under cover when necessary to wherever they were needed.
 As the command believed their coastal guns would protect the approaches into the lagoon, an attack on the island was anticipated to come from the open waters of the western or southern beaches.
-Rear Admiral Keiji Shibazaki, an experienced combat officer from the campaigns in China, relieved Tomonari on 20 July 1943, in anticipation of the coming fight.
+Rear Admiral Keiji Shibazaki, an experienced combat officer from the campaigns in China, relieved Tomonari on 20 July 1943 in anticipation of the coming fight.
 Shibazaki continued the defensive preparations right up to the day of the invasion.
 He encouraged his troops, saying "it would take one million men one hundred years" to conquer Tarawa.